ABohynDOE/csw93/README.md

 ## Usage

-The pakage provides three function to get
+The pakage provides three functions to get

 - The design matrix,
 - The word length pattern,